 - Cluster B personality disorders

-Living with a personality disorder may mean your thoughts, feelings and behaviours are more difficult to change.
+Living with a personality disorder may mean your thoughts, feelings and behaviours are more difficult to understand and manage.
 This may mean your attitudes and actions are different from others.
 People may not understand this, which can leave you feeling low and insecure.

 Counselling for personality disorders will help you understand your thoughts and behaviours better.
 You will learn how to focus on your beliefs, understand how to control your emotions and learn how to manage symptoms.
 It is important to talk about what you are going through, whether it be with a friend, family member or suitably qualified professional.
 While there are many different treatment options available, it will depend on your situation.
 Your counsellor will work with you to understand and decide which one will be most effective.